Trauma Center Designation

 Each hospital approved as a trauma center shall be issued a certificate of approval, which are incorporated by reference and available from the Department, as defined by subsection 64J-2.001(4), F.A.C.

 DH Form 2032-Z, January 2010, Level I Trauma Center Certificate of Approval

 DH Form 2043-Z, January 2010, Level II Trauma Center Certificate of Approval

 DH Form 1721-Z, January 2010, Pediatric Trauma Center Certificate of Approval

-Trauma centers within the state of Florida are subject to on-site evaluations to determine whether the hospital is in compliance with standards published in the DOH Pamphlet 150-9, January 2010, and to determine the quality of trauma care provided by the hospital.
-The on-site evaluation is conducted by a review team of out-of-state reviewers with knowledge of trauma patient management as evident by experience in trauma care at a trauma center approved by the governing body of the state in which they are licensed.
-The DOH notifies each trauma center of the results of the site survey within 30 working days from completion of the site visit.
-The hospital has 30 calendar days to respond to the DOH.
-Patient charts to be reviewed shall be selected by the DOH from cases meeting the criteria listed in Standard XVIII B.2., published in the DOH Pamphlet 150-9.
+Florida’s Trauma Centers are subject to on-site evaluations to determine compliance with standards published in DOH Pamphlet 150-9, January 2010, and to evaluate the quality of trauma care provided by the hospital.
+The on-site evaluation is conducted by a review team comprised of out-of-state reviewers with comprehensive knowledge of trauma patient management, and experience in trauma care at a designated trauma center that has been approved by the governing body of the state in which they are licensed.
+The Department notifies each trauma center of the results of the site survey within 30 working days from completion of the site visit.
+The hospital has 30 calendar days to respond to the Department.

 - Notification Letter